Zeus Part 3

 Prometheus – This is another of the more famous of those punished by Zeus.
 In sum, the titan Prometheus had gifted humankind with fire.
 Not just fire, but divine fire after all the other animals received their gifts.
 Prometheus’ punishment is to be chained to a rock for all eternity while every day a vulture comes and eats his liver.

-Posted on September 13, 2020, in Bear, Cattle - Bull/Cow, Children, Cup-Bearer, Curse, Deity, Democracy, Destiny, Eagle, Ethics-Morals, Father, Giant, Goose, Greek, Harpy, Heroes, Homosexuality, Hospitality, Immortal, Judge, Judgement, Justice, King, Law, Lightning, Love, Lust, Marriage, Monster, Nymph, Oaths, Olympian, Peace, Prophecy, Protector, Punishment, Rain, Rape, Roman, Seduction, Shape-Shifter, Sheep, Swan, Thunder, Titanomachy, Tortoise/Turtle, Truth, Twins, Unpredictable, Violence, Wisdom.
+Posted on September 13, 2020, in Bear, Cattle - Bull/Cow, Children, Cup-Bearer, Curse, Deity, Democracy, Destiny, Eagle, Ethics-Morals, Father, Giant, Goose, Greek, Harpy, Heroes, Homosexuality, Hospitality, Immortal, Judge, Judgement, Justice, King, Law, Lightning, Love, Lust, Marriage, Monster, Nymph, Oaths, Olympian, Peace, Prophecy, Protector, Punishment, Rain, Rape, Roman, Seduction, Shape-Shifter, Sheep, Swan, Thunder, Titanomachy, Tortoise/Turtle, Truth, Twins, Unpredictable, Violence, Wisdom and tagged Deity, Greek, Mythology.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.